microsoft/promptflow/docs/dev/dev_setup.md

 Principal #2: Setup separate workflow for tests with extra-requires.

-For example, you want to test `promptflow-core[azureml-serving]`, then add a new test folder `promptflow-core/tests/azureml-serving` to test the azure related code, and set up a new workflow for that folder.
-DO NOT update the environment of promptflow-core test directly.
+For example, you want to test `promptflow-core[azureml-serving]`, then add a new test folder `promptflow-core/tests/azureml-serving` to test the azure related code, and add new test steps and environment setup step into `promptflow-core-test.yml` for that folder.
+DO NOT update the environment of `promptflow-core` basic test directly.

 ### Record and replay tests